Electrostatic powder coating – an economical and ecological solution

 In various customer cases in which larger objects such as entire crane axes had to be detected, static measuring with CML light curtains was no longer feasible.
 Measurement field lengths of more than three meters and ranges of up to eight meters as well as higher function reserves were required.

-But David Semprevivo, Key Account Manager at Leuze , also had an answer to these challenges, in collaboration with the GEMA Manager for Controls & Automation: instead of the CML light curtains which were previously used, they first tested the Rotoscan ROD-4 optical distance sensor for object protection and dynamic measurement tasks from Leuze for the one-sided measurement of complex and large components in the GEMA coating lab.
+But David Semprevivo, Key Account Manager at Leuze , also had an answer to these challenges, in collaboration with the GEMA Manager for Controls and Automation: instead of the CML light curtains which were previously used, they first tested the Rotoscan ROD-4 optical distance sensor for object protection and dynamic measurement tasks from Leuze for the one-sided measurement of complex and large components in the GEMA coating lab.
 This device works much like an area-scanning sensor.
 It optically and contactlessly scans the area in front of it and thus enables full-coverage object detection.
 The light beam is deflected via a rotating mirror and a semicircular area of 190° with a radius of up to 50 m is coated.
 The area is divided into two detection zones with radii of 15 meters each.
 One protective field can be freely defined in each of them.

 Detection zone pairs can be saved and switched in ROD-4.
 Different heights or protrusions can be defined.
 The Rotoscan continuously measures its environment and makes the measurement data available at the serial interface for further processing.
 At GEMA Switzerland, this function is used specifically for contour detection of the retracting carrier and the elements to be coated.
 In addition to better farsightedness, the optical scanner also enables improved height control thanks to the differently sized detection areas.
 This is thus sort of a "parking aid" in the coating booth.